USAID Bersama Menuju Eliminasi dan Bebas dari TB (USAID BEBAS-TB)

 Overview

 Indonesia has the second highest TB burden in the world.
-USAID Bersama Menuju Eliminasi dan Bebas dari TB (BEBAS-TB) is a five-year flagship project that strives to work collaboratively with national and international stakeholders to support the Government of Indonesia in achieving its goal to eliminate TB by 2030, focusing primarily on four provinces with high TB burdens: North Sumatra, West Java, Central Java, and East Java.
+USAID Bersama Menuju Eliminasi dan Bebas dari TB (BEBAS-TB) was a five-year flagship project that strove to work collaboratively with national and international stakeholders to support the Government of Indonesia in achieving its goal to eliminate TB by 2030, focused primarily on four provinces with high TB burdens: North Sumatra, West Java, Central Java, and East Java.

-MSH and its consortium partners provide strategic leadership, mentorship, and technical support to address gaps in Indonesia’s National TB Program and will work toward establishing a resilient, decentralized health care system, built in collaboration with the communities it serves.
+MSH and its consortium partners provided strategic leadership, mentorship, and technical support to address gaps in Indonesia’s National TB Program and worked toward establishing a resilient, decentralized health care system, built in collaboration with the communities it serves.

-The project takes an integrated, holistic approach to:
+The project took an integrated, holistic approach to:

 - Strengthen TB case prevention, detection, and treatment services